elephantscale/es-training-new/course-outlines/AI/Core-Technology-Bootcamp.md

 ### Audience Profile
 * Participants: Second-year generalist consultants with a business background and beginner-level knowledge on ‘core technology’ topics (e.g., cloud, SW engineering excellence and principles, tech strategy, architecture, enterprise platforms, cyber security etc.)
+* Objectives:
-* Objective: Enable consultants to understand and communicate core technology concepts effectively (but not perform technical tasks themselves).
+    * Enable consultants to understand and communicate core technology concepts effectively (but not perform technical tasks themselves).
-* Key Goal: Prepare participants to engage in meaningful discussions with technology experts and business stakeholders.
+    * Prepare participants to engage in meaningful discussions with technology experts and business stakeholders.
 Would merge this with objectives

 ### Program Rationale (Day-wise)